CodingNomads/articles/environment-variables/environment-variables.md

 unset DAY
 ```

-This command removes the `DAY` variable you set before.
+This Bash command removes the `DAY` variable you set before.

-> Try adding and removing some environment variables using these commands.
+> Try adding and removing some environment variables using these Bash commands.
 Remember you can check on what’s happening using `printenv` or `echo <NAME>`.

-However, when you are working on a Python web development project, you don't want to set your environment variables across your whole system.
-As soon as you're working on more than one Django project, the `SECRET_KEY` variables you need for each project will clash with each other.
-That's why you should compartmentalize your environment variables using virtual environments.
+However, when you are working on a Python web development project, you don't want to set your environment variables across your whole system environment.
+As soon as you're working on more than one Django project, for example, the `SECRET_KEY` variables you need for each project will clash with each other.
+That's why you should compartmentalize your environment variables using **virtual environments**.

 <h2 id="using-environment-variables-in-python-virtual-environments">Using Environment Variables In Python Virtual Environments</h2>